Raziel1stBorn/se-dec-2022/README.md

+# Who is here is 2024?
+I am Martin, I come in peace :alien:

 # Welcome to the 2023 Cohort of Software Engineering
 My name is Ashley and I am just back after a 3 month study break.
 Hi everyone :)